-We have included a summary of our projected financial statements for the 2023-24 financial year in this document.
+We have included a summary of our projected financial statements for the municipal and the Alwyndor operating budgets for the 2023-24 financial year in this document.

 A net sum of \$42 million (excluding the Landscape Levy) will be raised from rates in 2023-24.